itxnargis/countdown-timer/README.md

 # Countdown Website

-A simple website with a countdown timer for an old iPhone giveaway.
+It's a simple website with a countdown timer for my birthday giveaway.

 ## Table of Contents
 - [Description](#description)